A New Approach To Solar Pool Heating

 Quantifiable

 There is no substitute for proving that your solar panels are working.
-You would never know the real performance of a traditional solar pool heater, but a hybrid solar pool heater has completely transparent performance, so it is manageable.
+You would never know the real performance of a traditional solar pool heater, but a hybrid solar pool heater has a completely transparent performance, so it is manageable.
 You can ensure you are getting what you paid for.

 Subjective